superfly/docs/hiring/working.html.md

 We&#39;re a product for developers, by developers.
 We have a [thriving community](https://community.fly.io) and everyone is expected to keep up with it and develop a sense for what&#39;s worth doing and what needs fixing.
 We don&#39;t have formal product roadmaps or schedules; we ship stuff when it&#39;s ready.

+## Leveling

+Levels at Fly.io are relatively informal.
+We're pretty flat, as companies go.
+Small teams, like we just said.
+Our current engineering leveling looks roughly like:

+* Level 1: Early-career or intern-level demonstrated aptitude.
+An L1 might need ongoing support from other team members to deliver work.

+* Level 2: See Level 1 and Level 3, and interpolate.

+* Level 3: An L3 can lead a team.
+We use "L3" and "Senior" interchangeably.

+* Staff: We're still working out what this means here.
+We'll generally call out staff roles individually.

+We also hire engineering management (EMs).
+Like most modern tech companies, EM is a separate track from line engineering.

 ## We&#39;re Ruthless About Doing Customer-Visible Work

 We want our teams to set their own direction as much as possible, but we&#39;ll shoot things down if they&#39;re not going to move the dials for our users.
 We&#39;re vigilant about tar pits and projects that spin our wheels and will do our best to keep you out of them.
 We&#39;re not big believers in &quot;tech debt&quot;.
 We have a 3-month &quot;no refactoring&quot; rule for new hires.
 This isn&#39;t everyone&#39;s preferred work style!
 We try to be up front about stuff.